 Pvt.
-George H. Boyce was born in February 5, 1918, in Dewey County, Oklahoma, and was the youngest of seven children born to Roy and Nellie Boyce.
+George H. Boyce was born on February 5, 1918, in Thomas, Dewey County, Oklahoma, and was the youngest of seven children born to Roy and Nellie Boyce.
 What is known about his early childhood was that his mother died in 1919.
 By 1920, George, his four brothers, and two sisters were living in an orphanage in Custer County, Oklahoma.
 In all likelihood, this was done so that his father could work.
 He would later live in the foster home of Mr. & Mrs. R. B. McKinney in Hugo, Oklahoma.

 Since the battalion was made up of National Guard tank companies, the army allowed men 29 years old or older to resign from federal service.
 George either volunteered or had his name drawn to join the battalion to replace a National Guardsman and was assigned to D Company.

 The decision for this move – which had been made on August 15, 1941 – was the result of an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island which was hundreds of miles away.
 The island had a large radio transmitter.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.